-Save energy in Bigfork, MT.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Bigfork, MT.
+Call Fortress Exteriors for a free consultation!

 Some say the name "Bigfork" is derived from the Salish name for the area.
 However, Bigfork is a fork where two rivers, the Flathead River and the Swan River, flow in to the Flathead Lake.
 There are reports of a homestead and orchard immediately north of Bigfork as early as 1885.
 Everit L. Sliter set out 500 apple, cherry, plum, and pear trees in 1892 on Flathead Lake's east shore.
 He became the first postmaster in 1901.
 In 1902, he platted the Bigfork townsite at the mouth of the Swan River.
 The east shore has since become a major cherry-growing area.
 Wayfarers State Park lies just south of the community.